MingFei2001/capstone-website/README.md

 Above is the business case for the project.
 The main goal here is to create a website simulating the situation EcoTravel is in.

 Their setup have several issues including:
-- low availability: Users may encounter downtime or slow performance due to limited resources
+- Low Availability: Users may encounter downtime or slow performance due to limited resources
-- not scalable: The website struggles to handle spikes in user traffic, hindering our reach.
+- Not Scalable: The website struggles to handle spikes in user traffic, hindering our reach.
-- not secure: Existing security measures might not be robust enough to protect user data effectively.
+- Not Secure: Existing security measures might not be robust enough to protect user data effectively.
-- not redundant: A single point of failure could potentially take the entire website offline.
+- Not Redundant: A single point of failure could potentially take the entire website offline.
 - Manual Troubleshooting: Resolving issues often requires manual intervention, leading to delays and inefficiencies.

 Migration to AWS will be the key to overcome these limitation and build a robust online platfrom.